-Common Species in New York: The most common species is Tenebrio molitor, or Yellow Mealworm, the larval form of the mealworm beetle, a species of darkling beetle.
+Common Species: Tenebrio molitor, or Yellow Mealworm, the larval form of the mealworm beetle, a species of darkling beetle.

 Reproduction and Life Cycle

 Mealworm beetles go through four developmental stages: egg, larva, pupa, and adult.
-How long each developmental process takes is dependent on the temperature of the environment and how readily available food is.
-Their typical life cycle is between three and twelve months.
+The length of each developmental process depends on the temperature of the environment and how readily available food is.
+Their typical mealworm life cycle is between 3 and 12 months.

 - “UMaine Cooperative Extension: Insect Pests, Ticks and Plant Diseases.”
 UMaine Cooperative Extension Insect Pests Ticks and Plant Diseases, https://extension.umaine.edu/ipm/ipddl/publications/5044e/.